 Apple is back in the news, announcing a new iPhone feature designed to help drivers avoid texting and driving.
 The new function, Do Not Disturb While Driving (DNDWD), will debut in the fall of 2017 when Apple launches its next mobile operating system update, iOS 11.
 It is an expansion of the current Do Not Disturb iPhone feature.

-Crashes involving distracted drivers killed 3,477 people and injured another 391,000 people in 2015, according to the National Highway Traffic Safety Administration (NHTSA).
+Crashes involving distracted drivers killed 3,142 people in 2019, according to the National Highway Traffic Safety Administration (NHTSA).
 Distraction-related crashes account for 10 percent of all fatal crashes in America.

 What does the texting function do?